 But don’t be too quick to dismiss it because tucked away from the main road and off a single track is a hidden gem.
 And one the won’t stay secret for too long…

-Gamla Laugin – or The Secret Lagoon as it’s more commonly known – is a geothermal pool which not only has calm, lucid waters heated to a balmy 40°c all year-long, but it also has a sizzling geyser which erupts every so often to the delight of bathers, as well as steaming vents and a walking trail surrounding the hot springs.
+Gamla Laugin – or The Secret Lagoon in Iceland as it’s more commonly known – is a geothermal pool which not only has calm, lucid waters heated to a balmy 40°c all year-long, but it also has a sizzling geyser which erupts every so often to the delight of bathers, as well as steaming vents and a walking trail surrounding the hot springs.
 And the best thing?
 It’s pretty much devoid of any crowds.
+That is its main attraction.

 So hidden in fact is Gamla Laugin, we struggled to find it and spent a good 10 minutes driving around Flúðir.
 But that’s the whole point of its hidden appeal.